Most recently updated on August 14, 2021

 The We Build the Wall site was visited in mid-March 2021 by Republican House leader Kevin McCarthy along with a dozen other GOP congressional members as part of their tour of the Mexican border where they criticized the Biden administration’s handling of border security.
 More on that in a moment.

 In May 2021, the organization’s co-founder, Brian Kolfage, was indicted by federal prosecutors on tax fraud charges.
 In the indictment, authorities said Kolfage failed to report $350,000 he received from We Build the Wall donations on his 2019 tax returns.
 The court documents state that Bannon received $1 million.
 Kolfage has pleaded not guilty and declared he will fight the charges.
+In July 2021, Kolfage was also indicted in Florida on tax-related charges.
+Kolfage pleaded not guilty to those federal charges and is scheduled to go to trial in March 2022.

 In a posting on the We Build the Wall home page, the group states that the two sections of the wall built so far has saved taxpayers hundreds of millions of dollars.
 It states the wall has also helped prevent illegal immigration as well as the flow of illegal drugs into the country.